You can use security group rules to control the access to public or internal networks of the ECS instances in a security group.

 - Internet: Your ECS instance needs to access the public network, or provide applications to the public network.

 - Select Rule Direction.

-- Egress: Your ECS instances access other ECS instances in the internal network or resources in the public network.
+- Outbound: Your ECS instances access other ECS instances in the internal network or resources in the public network.

-- Ingress: Other ECS instances in the internal network or resources in the public network access your ECS instances.
+- Inbound: Other ECS instances in the internal network or resources in the public network access your ECS instances.

 - Select Action.

 - Allow: allows access requests on the port.

 - Forbid: Data packets are discarded and no messages are returned.
 If two security groups have the same rules but different authorization policies, Forbid policies are used while Allow policies are ignored.